Denmark Copenhagen

 In fact, Denmark was the first country in the world to recognise registered partnerships for same-sex couples.

-Copenhagen has a vibrant LGBTQ+ nightlife and here you can find the world’s oldest openly gay bar, Centralhjørnet (which is more than 100 years old).
+Copenhagen has a vibrant LGBTQ+ nightlife, and the city is home to Centralhjørnet, which is widely recognised as the world’s oldest openly gay bar (it’s more than 100 years old).

 LGBTQ flags at Det Ny Teater